zhm/symbola/README.md

     ALTER TABLE atons_geo ADD icon text;

 Now that you have a column to hold the icon attribute, you can put some data into it.
-You can lookup the hex codes for each icon on the [web site](http://zhm.github.com/symbola/).
+You can lookup the hex codes for each icon on the [web site](http://zhm.github.com/symbola/) by hovering on the icon.
 How you want to do your symbology is entirely up to you.
 My table actually had a column named `symbol`, so that seems like a good fit:

     UPDATE atons_geo SET icon=chr(x'2100'::int) WHERE symbol='RRL-O';